McIlroy shoots 65 to take three-shot lead in Dubai

 The final round of the DP World Tour event will be played on Monday, a day later than scheduled, after heavy rain on the first day meant only 12 of the 132-man field completed their first round on time.

-McIlroy birdied the first four holes as well as the 13th, 14th, 15th and 17th before dropping a shot with a six on the last.
+McIlroy, 33, birdied the first four holes as well as the 13th, 14th, 15th and 17th before dropping a shot with a six on the last.

 "It felt like the good golf came in two bursts, and then the rest of it was OK," said McIlroy.